so-what-ik/TDS_Project1/README.md

 ## Summary
 - Data Collection:
-Using Python, we utilized the GitHub API to gather profiles of users in Basel with over 10 followers and their repositories.
+Using Python, The GitHub API was used to gather profiles of users in Basel with over 10 followers and their repositories.
 Scripts fetch_users.py and fetch_repos.py fetch profile and repository data, respectively, saving them in CSV format.
 This method enables efficient data capture and analysis.
 - Key Insight: Basel developers with longer bios tend to have more followers, hinting that a well-articulated profile boosts visibility.
 - Recommendation: Developers aiming to attract followers or recruiters should consider sharing more detailed bios and enabling project features to foster engagement.